kebaldwi/DNAC-TEMPLATES/Python.md

 Cisco DNA Center authorizes each requested operation according to the access privileges associated with the security token that accompanies the request.
 HTTPS Basic uses Transport Layer Security (TLS) to encrypt the connection and data in an HTTP Basic Authentication transaction.

- We will use Cisco DevNet always on [DNA Center Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/c3c949dc-30af-498b-9d77-4f1c07d835f9?diagramType=Topology)
+For purposes of this tutorial, we will use Cisco DevNet always on [DNA Center Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/c3c949dc-30af-498b-9d77-4f1c07d835f9?diagramType=Topology) since it has some devices already in the inventory that we can poll.

+For the Labs contained in this repository, please use Cisco **DCLOUD** environment (Refer to details in [LABS/README](./LABS/README.md) for details).

 To obtain the Auth token, we will need the following:
 1. The Request: